dashamstyr/numeric/lab5/lab5_files/Readme_lab5_extra.txt

 a fox "area" of 0.1 could be 0.1 foxes per square km, or 1 fox every 10 square km.

-II) Use the steady-state version of your equations to come up with an analytic expression for Aw, Ab, Af and Ar in terms of a (single) death rate chi and birth rates beta_w = beta_b, beta_f and beta_r.
+II) Use the steady-state version of your equations to come up with an analytic expression for Aw, Ab, Af and Ar in terms of a death rate chi (distinct for each component) and birth rates beta_w = beta_b, beta_f and beta_r.
 How broad is the range of initial conditions that produce this steady state?
 What range of death/birth coefficients yield a steady state where one or both of rabbits and foxes are not extinct?